-12. Meeting Date: Committee of the Whole - April 8, 2019 Subject: Hollingsworth Arena and Future Ice Allocation Considerations Recommendations: That the report entitled Hollingsworth Arena and Future Ice Allocation Considerations, dated April 8, 2019, be received; and, That the Town of Newmarket decommission the Hollingsworth Arena after the 2019-2020 season, ending in April 2020; and, That the Town of Newmarket operate with six ice pads and report back annually on the status of ice allocations, and ability to accommodate users; and, That staff conduct programmatic changes as outlined in the report in order to accommodate user groups post closure of Hollingsworth Arena; and, That construction of a new outdoor ice pad coincide with the final season of Hollingsworth Arena if at all possible; and, That within six months staff bring back a report on any plans for public amenity Q3, 2019
+12. Meeting Date: Recommendations: Q3, 2019 Committee of the Whole - 1.
+That the report entitled Hollingsworth Arena and Future Ice Allocation April 8, 2019 Considerations, dated April 8, 2019, be received; and, 2.
+That the Town of Newmarket decommission the Hollingsworth Arena after the Subject: 2019-2020 season, ending in April 2020; and, Hollingsworth Arena and 3.
+That the Town of Newmarket operate with six ice pads and report back Future Ice Allocation annually on the status of ice allocations, and ability to accommodate users; Considerations and, 4.
+That staff conduct programmatic changes as outlined in the report in order to accommodate user groups post closure of Hollingsworth Arena; and, 5.
+That construction of a new outdoor ice pad coincide with the final season of Hollingsworth Arena if at all possible; and, 6.
+That within six months staff bring back a report on any plans for public amenity use at this location; and, 7.
+That Staff be authorized and directed to do all things necessary to give effect to this resolution.
+Responsible Department: Recreation / Nedication 1

-Hollingsworth Arena if at all possible; and,

-Responsible Department: > Recreation